So, who is Ken Howard, LCSW, and how can he help you?

 Like everyone’s life and career, my story and my journey to becoming a therapist has its place in our country’s social, cultural, and even medical history.

-By the late 1980’s, I had had extensive training and experience as an actor, including earning a Bachelor’s Degree in Theatre at UCLA, one of the leading theatre schools in the United States (with peers/colleagues such as actor Tim Robbins and actress Mariska Hargitay of “Law & Order: SVU”).
+By the late 1980’s, I had had extensive training and experience as an actor, including earning a Bachelor’s Degree in Theatre at UCLA, one of the leading theatre schools in the United States (with peers/colleagues such as actors Michael Stuhlbarg, Tim Robbins and Mariska Hargitay of “Law & Order: SVU”).
 Like other young actors, I sought opportunities in the “teen coming-of-age” movies characterized by that period.

 However, that period was also characterized by the height of the AIDS crisis, which was a medical, psychological, social, and cultural trauma, and as a young gay man coming out in Los Angeles in 1985, I lost many friends, teachers, and acquaintances to the carnage of the AIDS epidemic.
 After some frustrations in getting a lucrative acting career off the ground, I grew restless with its seemingly insipid priorities, compared to what was happening all around me in the AIDS crisis.
 I couldn’t stand by and do nothing.
-I had to to my “part”.
-As a young, ambitious, and I think smart young man, I got frustrated that my mind and talents weren’t being used for anything beyond “burger boy” roles and a very modest impact on society.
+I had to do my part in the fight.
+As a young, ambitious man, I got frustrated that my mind and talents weren’t being used for anything beyond “burger boy” roles with a very modest impact on society.

 After years of formal, supervised training, I earned my California state license to practice psychotherapy, which is the LCSW (Licensed Clinical Social Worker), with special additional training as a psychiatric social worker, which qualifies me to discuss medications and their use in more depth, but not as precisely as an MD psychiatrist.